ranjinimanoharan/assignment/readme.md

 minikube status
 kubectl config-view
 ```
-minikube runs a single-node Kubernetes cluster on your personal computer (including Windows, macOS and Linux PCs) and VMs.
+Minikube runs a single-node Kubernetes cluster on your personal computer (including Windows, macOS and Linux PCs) and VMs.
 It is suitable only for development and testing purpose.

 **Create Namespaces**

+Namespaces provide a logical separation of cluster resources between multiple users, teams, projects, and even customers.
+Namespaces are how to divide cluster resources between multiple users (via resource quota).

 *Namespace.yaml*